 Turkey is moving to the polls under unprecedented waves of crackdown that saw more than 110,000 people purged, sacked or detained, with around 44,000 put behind bars, including co-chairs of the pro-Kurdish Peoples’ Democratic Party (HDP), and many prominent journalists and opinion makers in the country.
 Any semblance of dissent against Erdogan is under threat of being severely punished.
 He characterizes anybody who announces or may think of casting a “no” vote as a villain, traitor and terrorist.
 A state of emergency is in force and will remain in place on election day.

 Despite all the prerequisites for “yes” that are in place, the air in Turkey indicates that “no” has a real chance to prevail.
 The reason is presumably because the “yes” camp seems to have formidable cracks.

-The Justice and Development Party (AKP) under Erdogan’s leadership formed an ad-hoc coalition in parliament with the far right Nationalist Action Party (MHP) of Devlet Bahceli and managed to pass the constitutional amendments to be put to popular vote.
+The Justice and Development Party (AKP) under Erdogan’s leadership formed an ad-hoc coalition in parliament with the far right Nationalist Movement Party (MHP) of Devlet Bahceli and managed to pass the constitutional amendments to be put to popular vote.
 But the MHP's grassroots do not see eye to eye with their chairman.

 The MHP opposition led by Meral Aksener — a former interior minister and a very popular figure among MHP voters — to both Bahceli and Erdogan's monopoly of political power has been rapidly growing.
 Aksener and other loosely allied leading figures in the party are carrying out an effective campaign against Erdogan and the “yes” camp.
 The cracks within ultra-nationalist circles reflect to a certain extent the cracks seen within Erdogan’s own camp in his AKP power base.